-Profile Data includes your username and password, your role, biography, expertise (or skill set) and industry tags, activity points accrued through performing platform activities, your location, your preferences, if applicable your likes, comments and follows, fields of information held under your Solverboard account profile and if applicable purchases or orders made by you, your interests, feedback and survey responses and activity points gained through performing platform tasks, likes, comments and follows.
-(As comments are “free text”, they are not retained in a structured way).
+Profile Data includes your username and password, your role, profile image, biography, expertise (or skill set) and industry tags, activity points accrued through performing platform activities, your location, your preferences, if applicable your likes, comments and follows (which will involve the use of your name in unstructured text), fields of information held under your Solverboard account profile and if applicable purchases or orders made by you, your interests, feedback and survey responses and activity points gained through performing platform tasks, likes, comments and follows.
+(As comments are “free text”, they are not retained in a structured way.

 Usage Data includes information about how you use our website, products and services, including the full Uniform Resource Locators (URL), clickstream to, through and from our website (including date and time), products you viewed or searched for, page response times, download errors, length of visit to certain pages, page interaction information (such as scrolling, clicks and mouse-overs), methods used to browse away from the page and any telephone number used to call our customer services.

 Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.